 4. Supporting Documentation

-For equipment acquired through iProcurement, the on line record of the receiving event in the iProcurement system serves as the official receiving report.
+For equipment acquired through iProcurement, the online record of the receiving event in the iProcurement system serves as the official receiving report.

 For non-purchased equipment, such as sponsor-furnished, donations, loans and incoming transfers, both electronic and non-electronic documentation should be retained by the department and/or the Property Management Office (PMO).
-See Section 3.3 - Records, for information on records and retention policies.
+See chapter 3.3 - Records, for information on records and retention policies.